orchidsoftware/orchid.software/source/en/docs/index.md

 Delivered as a Laravel package and interacted with other components.
 It can act as a basis for back-office based applications, administration panels, or as a content management system.

 > **Note!** The manual contains information on using the package, but does not explain the use of the framework.
-It is strongly recommended that you read the [Laravel documentation](https://laravel.com/docs/).
+It is strongly recommended you read the [Laravel documentation](https://laravel.com/docs/).

 ## Why is rapid development?